emresekeroglu/employee_tracking_system/README.md

 # Employee Tracking System
-It was made for the purpose of automatically processing the records taken from the card pass systems of the employees into the system and keeping the records.
+It was made for the purpose of automatically processing the records of the employees from the card pass systems into the system and keeping the records.

+# Personel Takip Sistemi
+Çalışanların, kartlı geçiş sistemlerinden alınan kayıtlarının otomatik olarak sisteme işlenmesi ve kayıtların tutulması amacıyla yapılmıştır.